vmario89/Attraccess/docs/setup/portainer-guide.md

 To use Gmail as your email service:

-1. Go to your "attraccess" container in Portainer
+1. Go to your "fabaccess" container in Portainer
 2. Click "Duplicate/Edit"
 3. Go to "Advanced container settings" > "Env"
 4. Update the email settings: